wxwern/tofu-ai/README.md

 ```
 Be careful, it sometimes has mood swings, and if exposed to too much negativity, it may become negative as well!

-Useful for just-for-fun chatbots and the like.

-It identifies itself as 'tofu', and will attempt to also respond to messages that addresses 'tofu' as the subject.
-[WIP]
+It identifies itself as 'tofu', and in group chats will attempt to also respond to messages that addresses 'tofu' as the subject.

 Want to know more details on its behaviour?
 See the [Behaviour Wiki](behaviour_wiki.md).